 One way to describe Rafiki is that it feels triumphant.
 Partially because it was able to overcome its country-wide ban that nearly prevented it from being eligible to compete as Kenya's submission for the Best Foreign Language Film Oscar last year.
 Another reason is because it’s a harmonious story about love overcoming adversity.
 A love between two women that defies the homophobic community where they reside.

-The love that Kena (Samantha Mugatsia) and Ziki (Sheila Munyiva) faces its fair share of hardships and enters political territory.
+The love that Kena (Samantha Mugatsia) and Ziki (Sheila Munyiva) have faces its fair share of hardships and enters political territory.
 But for the most part, the film feels breezy in its execution.
-Particularly, because of the emphasis on the blissful nature of the relationship between two women.
+Particularly, because of the emphasis on the blissful nature of the relationship between the two women.
 Also, the film’s use of color manages to symbolize the optimism of their journey.

 Throughout the movie, the women are either wearing pink or are encased in pink lighting.
 Because pink is meant to represent love and peace, the color being used as a motif shows that even as Kena and Ziki are being faced with hate, even physical hatred at a few points, their love will find a way.
 It might still be a rocky road for the both of them.
 However, love will manage to keep them together.

 In addition, the actresses who play the women in love have very naturalistic chemistry.
 Samantha Mugatsia portrays Kena with an opaque reserve as her character struggles to keep her guard down.
 When she first lays eyes on Ziki, she becomes immediately infatuated.
-However, because of fear out of damaging her father’s political campaign, she’s reluctant to act on her feelings before she slowly gives in to them.
+Yet, because of fear out of damaging her father’s political campaign, she’s reluctant to act on her feelings before she slowly gives in to them.

 As for Sheila Munyiva as the whimsical Ziki, she is quite charismatic with the colorful braids in her hair capturing her otherworldly nature.
 While Ziki happily shares her feelings for Kena, there is still searing vulnerability underneath that comes to the surface as the film progresses.
 Similar to Kena, Ziki is a pretty difficult person to pinpoint but Munyiva brilliantly illustrates her mystique.